Tzeny/tzeny.github.io/_posts/wiki/2019-05-08-artificial_intelligence.md

     -   Wide ResNet architecture
 -   [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](http://arxiv.org/abs/1502.03167)
 -   [How Does Batch Normalization Help Optimization?](https://arxiv.org/pdf/1805.11604.pdf)
     -   An investigation into why Batch Normalization works.
-It is also compared to L<smth> losses.
+It is also compared to L losses.
 Apparently it works because it smoothens the optimization landscape; it doesn't have a large impact on ICS.
 -   [Verification Of Non Linear Specifications For Neural Networks](https://arxiv.org/pdf/1902.09592.pdf)
     -   Mathematical tools for proving the robustness of a model against adversarial attacks
 -   [Going deeper with convolutions](https://www.cc.gatech.edu/~hic/CS7616/Papers/Szegedy-et-al-2014.pdf)